aaronqwerty/week-01-homework/README.md

 ## Installation

-The website can be accessed here; x
+The website can be accessed here; https://aaronqwerty.github.io/week-1-homework/

 ## Screenshot